 What happens when a dedicated husband and father quits his job, adopts the persona of a Western-Movie Singing Cowboy, takes on the entire art establishment (including Christo and Andy Warhol), and refuses to accept money for his art?
 Meet Gerald Gaxiola, AKA The Maestro, an ex-work enthusiast who worked as aircraft mechanic, travelling salesman and body builder and who gave up everything to make art for its own sake.
 The Maestro’s story could inspire a whole new generation of artists.

 Dir.
 Les Blank

 Documentary, USA, 1995, English, 54 mins.

 Tickets and discounts: tickets cost 3 EUR (2 EUR concessions – schoolchildren, students, seniors).
-Tickets can be purchased on the door and at “Tiketa” sales points in person and online.
+Tickets can be purchased on the door and at “Tiketa” sales points in person

 The „Common People“ screening series aims to discuss not only the content of documentary films, but also the whole notion of documentary cinema.
 The series will adress questions of ethics, directorial decisions.
 To film or not to film?
 When does a director cross the line of closeness with their subject?
 Should documentary cinema reflect ‘reality’ or the vision of its creator?
 These questions and others will be raised and discussed looking at films who maintain a close look at people telling their own stories: sensitive, creative, eccentric and based somewhere in the margins.